neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant Presenter

-            Note over View,Presenter: Application Start - HyspecPPTView Initialization View->>Presenter: Get all available plot type options - SampleWidget::get_plot_options() Note right of Presenter: get the PlotType Enum from sample_settings file Presenter->>View: Return the list of plot types (str) Note left of View: Set and display the plot types in the plot_type_value combo box
+            Note over View,Presenter: Application Start - HyspecPPTView Initialization View->>Presenter: Get all available plot type options - ExperimentWidget::get_plot_options() Note right of Presenter: get the PlotType Enum from experiment_settings file Presenter->>View: Return the list of plot types (str) Note left of View: Set and display the plot types in the plot_type_value combo box

 #.
-Display the available sample type options from the settings files: set_sample_type_options() at the View
+Display the available experiment type options from the settings files: set_experiment_type_options() at the View

     .. mermaid::